OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 Delete Content
 ================

 There are two ways to delete content.
-You can simply remove content from your Lessons page, which will not delete the content from your course resouces.
-Or you can delete content permanately from your course.
+You can simply remove content from your Lessons page, which will not delete the content from your course resources.
+Or you can delete content permanently from your course.

 Remove Content from Lessons
 ---------------------------

-Removing content from your lesson will not necessarily delete it permanately from your course.
+Removing content from your lesson will not necessarily delete it permanently from your course.
 All types, with the exception of an external link, will remain in your course resources ready for placement in a lesson even if removed from a lesson.

 **To remove content from your lesson:**

-1. Naviage to the "Lessons" tab.
+1. Navigate to the "Lessons" tab.
 2. Click on the "Start Editing" button in the bottom right-hand corner.
 3. Select the "x" button in the upper right-hand corner of the content.
 4. Click "OK" in the warning popup.